swiftyfinch/Rugby/docs/migration-guide.md

    changed and can lead to some issues while calling `rugby rollback` command;
 3. Optionally, you can remove all content from `.rugby` folder except for `.rugby/build`\
    and `.rugby/plans.yml`;
-5. Rewrite content of your `plans.yml` files according the new documentation.
+5. Rewrite content of your `plans.yml` files according to the new documentation.

 <br>